theHostileNegotiator/KWBandage/PatchNotes.md

 2. Units may not use Tiberium Core Missile Upgrade DAMAGED texture
 	* Added texture change for Damaged State
 #### Sonic Repulsion Field and Laser Fencing
-1. Structures when entering DAMAGED state (66%) removes the special power which would suggest that the upgrade cannot be applied.
+1. Structures when entering DAMAGED state (66%) removes the Support Power which would suggest that the upgrade cannot be applied.
 However the upgrade can be applied at state, but will not display.
 	* Removed ability to be able to apply to damaged structures
 2. Commands are referenced from the Tier 3 Structure instead of Tier 2 (This may only be important for AI usage)
 	* Changed commands to be referenced by the appropriate structures